justinreginaldtan/DailyCTF/Dynastic/README.md

 * **source.py** – Python that encrypts a secret string
 * **output.txt** – the encrypted string and a note telling us to wrap our answer with `HTB{ }`

-Goal: decrypt the string and use it as the passcode.

 ---